puremourning/vimspector/CONTRIBUTING.md

 At all times the [code of conduct](#code-of-conduct) applies.

+## Diagnostics

+Whenever reporting any type of fault, or difficulty in making the plugin work, please always include _all_ of the diagnostics requested in the [issue template][issue-template].
+Please do not be offended if your request is ignored if it does not include the requested diagnostics.

 ## Issues

 The GitHub issue tracker is for *bug reports* and *features requests* for the